AustinHerbert/NBA_LinearReg/README.md

 ## New Features Linear Regression Model
 ![lm](https://user-images.githubusercontent.com/64975026/84214631-8eb9bc80-aa89-11ea-8e1b-276368c4c858.png)
-# What can Teams take away from this anaysis?
+# What can Teams Take Away from this Anaysis?

 #### *Convert 2PT Atempts efficiently*
     - This is obvious, but if team brought up a shot chart they could dive deeper into this feature that has known